 You are paying for everyone’s ticket!

-It’s easy to get lost in all the details and forget the most important reason and meaning for a wedding.
+It’s easy to get lost in all the details and forget the most important reason for Christian weddings, the covenant relationship between the couple with Christ.

 The ribbon color on the chairs, the length of bridesmaids dresses, who stands next to whom can all become stressor’s to a bride causing “overwhelm”.
 A bride’s vows of commitment to a groom, the man she will marry, take a backseat to the event’s details.